AleksYolkin/AleksYolkin/README.md

 - 👀 I’m interested in Composite materials, stress analysis, simulations, FEA, and aircraft design.
 - 🌱 I’m currently learning UMAT/VUMAT coding for fatigue analysis of composites.
 - 💞️ I’m looking for collaboration to study materials, fatigue, simulation/experimental work, stress analysis.
-- 📫 How to reach me:  Feel free to contact me aleksandr.elkin@skoltech.ru
+- 📫 Feel free to contact me aleksandr.elkin@skoltech.ru

 <!---
 AleksYolkin/AleksYolkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.